cal-data-eng/sp21/syllabus.md

 Please make sure you are enrolled on Piazza and Gradescope.
 Piazza is our primary method of communication and making announcements, and you are responsible for checking it frequently.
 We plan on using bCourses only for lecture webcasts.
 Gradescope is where all assignments are submitted.

 ## Grading
-64% of your grade will come from projects, and 36% of your grade will come from multivitamins.
+Roughly 64% of your grade will come from projects, and roughly 36% of your grade will come from multivitamins.
 There will be no exams in the course for this semester.
+Please note that we will be tolerant in grading because of the experimental nature of the course.

 ### Projects
-Throughout the semester, we will release 4 programming assignments via Piazza and the website.
-There will also be a 5th extra credit project released towards the end of the semester.
+Throughout the semester, we will release 5 programming assignments via Piazza and the website.
+The 5th project will be extra credit for undergraduate students enrolled in CS 194-35 and required for graduate students enrolled in Info 290T-2.

 ### Multivitamins
-Multivitamins are short assignments designed to keep you on schedule and check your understanding of the basics from lecture.
-They will mostly consist of multiple choice questions.
+Multivitamins are short written assignments designed to keep you on schedule and check your understanding of the basics from lecture.
+They will mostly consist of multiple choice questions covering material that is not covered in the projects.
 If you are struggling with any of the questions on the multivitamin, you are encouraged to come to office hours for help.
 We will have 5 multivitamins throughout the semester.

 ## Office Hours
 Office hours are a great place to go for help with multivitamins, projects, or any other content-related questions.
 You can find a list of office hours under the Staff tab on this page.
 The course calendar under the Calendar tab also shows the office hours for the week.